bboreham/weave/docs/ipam.md

    addresses, we operate on them in contiguous groups, for which we use the word "range".

 3. Ring.
-We consider the subnet as a ring, so ranges wrap around from the highest address to the lowest address.
+We consider the address space as a ring, so ranges wrap around from the highest address to the lowest address.

 4. Peer.
 A Peer is a node on the Weave network.
 It can own zero or more ranges.